giellalt/lang-nso/nso.md

-# Pedi description
+# Pedi language model documentation

-All documents in one file
+All doc-comment documentation in one large file.

+---

+# src-cg3-functions.cg3.md